 The reason for choosing only 6 nodes is due to the amount of lodging available in Velia, which has rooms for six workers.
 The total contribution points needed for these nodes and the lodgings for workers is 19.

-Investing Into Nodes Near Heidel.
+Investing in Nodes Near Heidel

 The next town you end up in will be Heidel.
 Here you have enough lodgings for all the workers you will need, so the main issue is to choose the nodes you wish to invest in.
 Again I have marked on a map the nodes I would recommend investing in at the start.

 There is also the flax node that produces the raw materials for flax fiber which is used for making silver embroidered clothes and the Epheria sailboat.
 Flax also has the extra benefit of giving very good processing experience when processed.
-Finally we have a node which gives maple timber and Red Tree Lumps and an excavation site with Trace of Savagery and Trace of Hunting.
+Finally, we have a node which gives maple timber and Red Tree Lumps and an excavation site with Trace of Savagery and Trace of Hunting.

 Another thing to remember is that you do not need to have your towns connected together unless you are trading or want to use workers from another region.
 By carefully selecting which towns are connected you can save a few contribution points to use for worker nodes instead.